octoprobe/testbed_tutorial/docs/introduction/30_flightlevel_pytest.rst

   --firmware-json=FIRMWARE_JSON
                         A json file specifying the firmware --firmware-build-url=FIRMWARE_BUILD_URL
-                        The url to a git repo to be cloned and compiled --git-micropython-tests=GIT_MICROPYTHON
+                        The url to a git repo to be cloned and compiled.
+Syntax: https://github.com/micropython/micropython.git@master
+  --git-micropython-tests=GIT_MICROPYTHON_TESTS
                         The micropython repo to check out.
-Syntax https://github.com/micropython/micropython.git@master
+Will be used for the tests.
+Syntax: https://github.com/micropython/micropython.git@master
+  --dir-micropython-tests=DIR_MICROPYTHON_TESTS
+                        The directory name to a checked out micropython repo.
+Will be used for the tests.
+Syntax: ~/micropython tests/micropython_repo

 Arguments `--firmware-json`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^